A Blood Pledge: Plot

 So-Hee enters the church to apologize for her actions, followed by Yoo-jin.
-A flashback shows Soo-Hee with her boyfriend, Ki-Ho.
+A flashback shows So-Hee with her boyfriend, Ki-Ho.
 Yoo-jin used to date Ki-Ho and made So-Hee and Eun-young stop being friends with Eun-Joo.
 In the present, Yoo-Jin says that she would kill herself if she didn't make top grades.
 Eun-young says she tried to kill herself last year because of her father, and So-Hee confesses her pregnancy.
 Yoo-jin says she doesn't want to lose to So-Hee again, who is better at schoolwork, and she and Eun-young decide to pretend to jump.

 Yoo-jin grabs So-Hee and ties a microphone around her neck, stringing her up.
 Eun-Joo storms in and strangles Yoo-jin.
 In a flashback, Eun-Joo had told So-Hee that she wanted to die together with So-Hee one day.
 However, on the day of Eun-Joo's suicide, So-Hee confessed her pregnancy and swore that she was going to kill herself and take the baby with her.
 The four girls met on the roof, holding hands.
 Before the jump, Eun-young and Yoo-jin stepped back.
 So-Hee realized this and frantically tried to stop Eun-Joo but it was too late: Eun-Joo jumped to her death.

 The next scene is of So-Hee sobbing with Eun-Joo on the roof.
 Eun-Joo smiles and tells So-Hee that she missed her and wanted to return, but knew she would scare So-Hee.
 So-Hee hugs her and says she is sorry, begging Eun-Joo to take her with her.
 However, Jeong-Eun grabs So-Hee's hand, and Eun-Joo tells So-Hee that she must stay to take care of Jeong-Eun: So-Hee is now Jeong-Eun's older sister.

 Afterwards, So-Hee decides to keep the baby, while Ki-Ho has moved on with another girl.
 The two-step into an elevator, and as the door is closing, the girl's face turns into Eun-Joo's.